epi-project/brane-documentation/user-guide/src/scientists/bscript/basics.md

 # Basic concepts
 In the [previous chapter](./workflow.md), we discussed your first "Hello, world!"-workflow.
 In this chapter, we will extend upon this, and go over the basic language features of BraneScript.
-We will talk about things like variables, if-statements and loops, parallel statements and on-structs.
+We will talk about things like variables, if-statements and loops, parallel statements and builtin-functions.

 More complex features, such as arrays, function definitions, classes or Data and IntermediateResults, are left to the next few chapters.